-Logimatic Engineering A/S, is set to deliver the entire automation solution for a new prestigious greenhouse concept at Sundrop Farms in Australia.
+Logimatic Engineering A/S, delivered the entire automation solution for a new prestigious greenhouse concept at Sundrop Farms in Australia.
 The Sundrop Farms grow high-value crops using seawater and sunlight.
 The greenhouse system harnesses the sun’s energy to convert seawater to freshwater for irrigation, electricity to power the greenhouse, and the energy to heat and cool the greenhouse crops.

 Sundrop Farms boasts that they are the first in the world to grow something out of nothing.
 And they do so with good reason.
 While a typical greenhouse would use groundwater for irrigation, gas for heating, and electricity for cooling, the Sundrop System relies on seawater and sunlight for its energy and water needs.